auth0/docs/articles/connections/social/exact.md

 # Connect your app to Exact

-To configure an Exact OAuth2 connection, you will need to register your Auth0 tenant on the [Exact Online App Center](https://apps.exactonline.com/).
+To configure an Exact OAuth2 connection, you will need to register your Auth0 domain on the [Exact Online App Center](https://apps.exactonline.com/).

 ## 1. Register a new app